 - Flexible plan options to fit your plan to your needs

-Do I Need a Financial Advisor in San Antonio, TX to Assist With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in San Antonio, TX to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is not the same thing as setting up a personal savings plan at your local San Antonio, TX bank.
-While the federal government does not currently obligate any company to offer retirement savings options to workers, some states require employers with a certain number of employees to offer access to a retirement plan.
-San Antonio, TX retirement consultants that are experienced in helping business owners open retirement plans are usually needed to not only ensure the plan is right for you, but that you abide by frequently chancing tax and business laws.
+Creating small business retirement plans is far different from setting up a personal savings plan at your local San Antonio, TX bank.
+While the federal government does not currently require any business to offer a retirement plan to employees, certain states require businesses with a minimum number of employees to offer access to a retirement plan.
+San Antonio, TX retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.

-As your San Antonio, TX retirement plan consultants for your small business, our team will:
+As your San Antonio, TX retirement plan consultants for your small business, our advisers will:

-- Help you choose which plan works best for you and your employees, and which financial institution should hold the assets
+- Help you decide which plan works best for you and your employees, and which financial institution should house the assets

 - Assist you in setting up your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and implementing a record keeping system

-Correct Capital's San Antonio, TX advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to only work in your best interest.
-The only thing we sell is trust.
+Correct Capital's San Antonio, TX advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically bound to only offer advice based on what we believe is in your best interest.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
 Request a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans